davidwsant/dataviscourse-2020-completed-homeworks/README.md

 # 2020 Data Visualization CS 6630 Completed Homeworks

+The functionality of the solutions are hosted on [GitPages](https://davidwsant.github.io/dataviscourse-2020-completed-homeworks/)

 This repository contains the solutions to the homework assignments for the 2020 Data Visualization course (CS 6630/CS5630) taught by Alex Lex.
 The original assignments can be found in the [2020_dataviscourse_homework](https://github.com/dataviscourse/2020_dataviscourse_homework)